Chen Su Lan: Pacific War

 When the Pacific War broke out in December 1941, the Japanese army made steady progress in its conquest of the Malayan peninsula.
 Chen, who felt that Singapore would fall, decided to flee from the island.
 On 13 February 1942, he boarded one of the last ships leaving Singapore but unfortunately, the ship was attacked, bombed and set on fire.
 The passengers abandoned ship and Chen found himself adrift in the cold sea, clinging on to a raft with a few other survivors.
 During those hours in the water, he re-evaluated his life and realised he had not kept to his childhood commitment to be a preacher.
-He decided to live fully for God and not himself.

 Upon landing on shore at a mangrove forest, Chen returned home only to be detained by the Kempeitai (Japanese military police).
 An informer had told the Japanese that Chen and other leaders of the Methodist Church were conspiring against the Japanese government.
 Although his home was searched, no evidence was found which would incriminate him, and he was released.